 Here are the systems:

 - Engagement tracking

 Just like the systems that work in tandem to run your human body and keep you healthy, you need systems in your membership business in order to function, thrive, and even scale!
 All these systems work with and rely on the others to help you reach your goals and keep your sanity as an entrepreneur.

 If you’re ready to up level your membership site this year, put on your game face and let’s dive in!

-One of the most prevalent complaints I hear from membership site owners through our consultancy is how labor and time intensive it is to create new content for their members month after month, year after year.
+One of the most prevalent complaints I hear from membership site owners through my consultancy is how labor and time intensive it is to create new content for their members month after month, year after year.
 Sound familiar?